kkjeer/infinite-groups/README.md

-# infinite-groups
+# Infinite Groups

-Infinite groups uses ideas from abstract algebra to test whether a given boolean function and a given integer function form an integer group or not.
+Uses ideas from abstract algebra to test whether a given boolean function and a given integer function form an integer group or not.

 An integer group consists of a set of integers and operation over integers.